IBM/deep-learning-language-model/README.md

 This model is relevant as text generation is increasingly in demand to solve translation, spell and review problems across several industries.
 In particular, fighting fake reviews plays a big role in this area of research.
 Fake reviews are a very real problem for companies such as Amazon and Yelp, who rely on genuine reviews from users to vouch for their products and businesses which are featured on their sites.
 As of writing this, it is very easy for businesses to pay for fake, positive reviews, which ultimately end up elevating their sales and revenue.
 It is equally as easy to generate negative reviews for competing businesses.
 Unfortunately this leads users to places and products fradulently and can potentially lead to someone having a negative experience or worse.
 In order to combat these abuses and illegal activity, text generation can be used to detect what a review looks like when it is generated versus a genuine review written by an authentic user.
 This Code Pattern walks you through the steps to create this text generation at a high level.
 We will run through how to approach the problem with a small portion of Yelp review data, but afterwards you can apply it to a much larger set and test what output you get!

-The original yelp data used in this Code Pattern can be found on [Kaggle](https://www.kaggle.com/c/yelp-recruiting/data) as well as in th [data](data) folder of this repository.
+The original yelp data used in this Code Pattern can be found on [Kaggle](https://www.kaggle.com/c/yelp-recruiting/data) as well as in the [data](data) folder of this repository.

 ### But what is Keras and Tensorflow?